Portal users

 1. Click the portal user.

-If you prefer to use GraphQL, run the removePortalUserPermission mutation from the GraphQL tab, for example:
+Run the removePortalUserPermission mutation from the GraphQL tab, for example:

 mutation removePortalUserPermission($userId: ID!, $permissionKey: PermissionKeyInput!) {